-With the acquisition of Signifi Mobile Inc. ("Signifi") on June 7, 2016, the Company now also manufactures, markets, and sells Uniden® cellular signal boosters and accessories across Canada and the United States as well as rugged mobile phones for both the consumer and B2B markets.
+The Company also manufactures, markets, and sells Uniden® cellular signal boosters and accessories across Canada and the United States as well as rugged mobile phones for both the consumer and B2B markets.

 Siyata's customer base includes cellular network operators and their dealers, and commercial vehicle technology distributors for fleets of all sizes in Canada, the U.S., Europe and the Middle East.